ianthehenry/basilica/README.md

 # Websockets

-There is currently one websocket route, a single firehose stream of all new posts created.
+There is currently one websocket route, a single firehose stream of all new posts created, with `idUser` resolved.
 The route is just `/`, with the `ws` or `wss` protocol.

 When connected, Basilica will periodically send ping frames.
 If the client doesn't respond in a timely manner, that client will be closed with either a friendly or slightly hostile message.